algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: _None_
 - load block of byte-array constants

-`bytecblock` loads the following program bytes into an array of byte string constants in the evaluator.
+`bytecblock` loads the following program bytes into an array of byte-array constants in the evaluator.
 These constants can be referred to by `bytec` and `bytec_*` which will push the value onto the stack.
 Subsequent calls to `bytecblock` reset and replace the bytes constants available to the script.

 ## bytec